dimi67ch/top-codebase/doc/playbook-usage.md

 Additionally, the **port** exposed by the Wordpress service is configured to **32000**.
 Therefore, your Wordpress deployment remains accessible at that port.

-> Note: The **port range** that our Kubernetes cluster can use is between **30000 and 32767** without using Kubernetes Ingress ressources.
-If you want to be able to use other port you have to add an [ingress]() configuration to your helm chart.
+> Note: The **port range** that our Kubernetes cluster can use is between **30000 and 32767**.

 > Note: Kubernetes service type `ClusterIP` does not expose a port to outside the cluster.

 To specify the **Wordpress version** to a specific release, like **6.0.0**, you can include `- value: "image.tag=6.0.0"` in the list of `set_values`.
 However, it's important to note that the method for changing versions may vary from one Helm chart to another.

 If you apply changes on this file, save and push it, a pipeline will be triggered and deploys the changes automatically on the Kubernetes cluster.
-See [chapter Ppipelines](https://gitlab.rlp.net/groups/top/24s/secplay/-/wikis/Pipelines).
+See [chapter Pipelines](./pipelines.md).

 ## Deploy own Helm Charts